 Health Scotland, for instance, points out that, those with 4 or more ACEs (out of 10) are more likely to:

-and that: When children are exposed to adverse and stressful experiences, it can have a long-lasting impact on their ability to think, interact with others and on their learning.
+It adds that, “when children are exposed to adverse and stressful experiences, it can have a long-lasting impact on their ability to think, interact with others and on their learning.”